WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 - **Expected Outcome**:
   - Restaurants with missing photo URLs should be included in the output CSV, demonstrating the function's resilience against incomplete data.
   - Specifically, there should be 9 such restaurants.
-This ensures that missing data points aren't simply dropped but are instead filled in (e.g., with 'NA') and retained.
+This ensures that missing data points aren't simply dropped but are instead filled in with 'NA' and retained.

 ---